Pollyanna: 2003 film

-A 2003 Carlton Television TV film version of Pollyanna starring Amanda Burton as Aunt Polly and Georgina Terry as Pollyanna is very faithful to the book, with one or two minor differences that do not affect the accuracy of the plot.
-It uses the original characterizations and storylines, but takes place in an English village rather than Vermont (only the scenery and accents show this—the town is still called Beldingsville).
+A 2003 Carlton Television TV film version of Pollyanna starring Amanda Burton as Aunt Polly and Georgina Terry uses the original characterizations and storylines, but takes place in an English village rather than Vermont (only the scenery and accents show this—the town is still called Beldingsville).
 Like the book, it ends with Aunt Polly and Dr. Chilton married and Pollyanna walking, but the scene is the actual wedding with Pollyanna back for a visit rather than a letter as in the book.

 2018 telenovela

-A 2018 Brazilian telenovela version of "Pollyanna" called As Aventuras de Poliana (The Adventures of Poliana) premiered on SBT on May 16.
-The telenovela stars Sophia Valverde as Poliana.
+A 2018 Brazilian telenovela new version of "Pollyanna" called As Aventuras de Poliana (The Adventures of Pollyanna) premiered on SBT on May 16.
+The telenovela stars Sophia Valverde as Pollyanna.
 It is directed by Reynaldo Boury.